-A 25-year-old Tuscan in his sixth season of professional racing had just landed the biggest win of his career – indeed, what would rank as the biggest win of most riders’ careers.
+A then 25-year-old Tuscan in his sixth season of professional racing had just landed the biggest win of his career – indeed, what would rank as the biggest win of most riders’ careers.
 But this one contained a delightfully unique and unusual twist.
 It is, to date, the only victory of Alberto Bettiol’s career.

 Not a single cheeky Tirreno stage (a second place earlier the same year), nor a Tour of Poland GC (third), not even a saucy end-of-season rescuer at the GP de Québec (fourth).
 Racing virgins do not win Flanders.
 Not until now.